mitu247/mlblog/README.md

 ## The Problem

 Currently, the image generation community faces a dilemma: how to balance image **quality** and **variation**.
 At present, the most popular technique to guide image generation is **Classifier-Free Guidance (CFG)**.
-This technique uses an unconditional model to guide a conditional one, thereby enhancing prompt alignment and image quality but comes at the cost of reduced variation.Unfortunately, these entangled effects seriously limit the practical applicability of CFG, especially in applications requiring both variety and fidelity.
+This technique uses an unconditional model to guide a conditional one, thereby enhancing prompt alignment and image quality but comes at the cost of reduced variation.

 <p align="center">
   <img src="Improvement_Example.png" alt="Improved Image Generation Example" width="500" height="300">